On the Testimony of Two Witnesses

 In John 16:20, Jesus says that the earth would rejoice over His death: “Truly, truly, I say to you, that you will weep and lament, but the world will rejoice.”
 The fact that the earth is depicted rejoicing over the death of the two witnesses is another subtle hint that the two witnesses are Jesus Christ.
 This blasphemous merriment also points to Jesus in another way.
 Rather than exchanging gifts at Jesus’ birth as Christians did for many centuries and still do today at Christmas, Jesus’ enemies are depicted in v.
 10 exchanging gifts at His death in a dark parody of Christmas.
 Similar merriment was to be expected at the death of Jesus the son of Ananus—perhaps even more so.
 But before discussing the people’s reaction to this man’s death, let us first turn our attention to the earth’s general reaction to their dead during the siege of Jerusalem.

-Revelation 11:9-10 Commentary: Because Jesus the son of Ananus was killed in Jerusalem on Passover, Jews from all over the World would have witnessed His Death fulfilling vs. 9-10.
+A Preterist Interpretation, Exposition and Commentary of Revelation 11:9-10: Because Jesus the son of Ananus was killed in Jerusalem on Passover, Jews from all over the World would have witnessed His Death fulfilling vs. 9-10.

 During the Passover of A.D.
 70, Jerusalem swarmed with pilgrims.
 It was at this time that Rome began its attack.
 As a consequence, thousands of Jews from all over the world were trapped inside the city.
 The fact that Jews from all over the world converged on Jerusalem during Passover, the holiday in which Jesus the son of Ananus was killed, explains how “men from every people, tribe, language and nation” rejoiced over the death of two witnesses according to Revelation 11:9-10.